mhycheung/glworia/docs/tutorial/interpolation_tutorial.md

 python scripts/do_interpolation.py -f /path/to/config_file.json -s /path/to/output/directory -im
 ```

+Example configuration files can be found in the `interpolation_settings/` directory in the `git` repository.

 | Option| flag | Description |
 | ----------- | -----------  | ----------- |
 | `--input-file` | `-f` | Path to configuration file. |